 Advertisement ‐ Content Continues Below.

 The TriField Meter is a device that detects small changes in extremely weak DC (direct current) fields, magnetic fields, and some radio signals.

 If you're not a physicist or an electronics engineer, then it may be a little tricky to grasp exactly what this meter can detect.
-For example when looking to buy a TriField Meter I stumbled across an online paranormal equipment store that told me that the TriField Meter can detect "natural and manmade frequencies" - this is completely inaccurate.
-The meter is designed to ignore most manmade fields.
+For example when looking to buy a TriField Meter I stumbled across an online paranormal equipment store that told me that the TriField Meter can detect "natural and manmade frequencies" - this is only partially true.
+The meter is designed to ignore a lot of manmade fields.

 The important thing to remember with this meter is that it measures the change in a field, not its strength.
 When any other EMF meter lights up, the lights or numbers display on the screen tells you the current strength of the field you have encountered.
 The TriField Meter only measures the change in field strength, which is why when it is moved into a field and spikes, the needle will settle again after a few seconds - the field strength remains the same but there is no further change.